locka99/cpp-to-rust-book/06_source_layout/index.md

 ### Rust

-Rust does use header files.
+Rust does not use header files.
 Instead every struct, implementation, function, const, and macro resides in a file ending in .rs.
 Code is made public or not by structuring .rs files into modules and exposing functions via the `pub` keyword.

 For functions, the definition and the implementation are the same thing - the function implementation's signature is its definition.